59de44955ebd/wslX/README.md

 You can open it directly by selecting `wslX -> Edit .XWinrc` from the wslX menu in the system tray.

 The general format is documented [here](https://x.cygwin.com/docs/man5/XWinrc.5.html).

-Since wslX itself is installed and executed only in user space, despite its name and original meaning in this case it's not a system-wide configuration file, but always per user.
+Since wslX itself is installed and executed only in user space, despite its name and original meaning in this case it's not a system-wide configuration file, but always per user (resp. per app folder in case of the portable version).

 The `EXEC` instruction, which is the core of all menu commands, does not try to use Cygwin's sh command as in the original Cygwin/X implementation, but instead executes `start` in a (hidden) cmd.exe process.